A Bayesian adaptive enrichment design using aggregate historical data to inform individualized treatment recommendations: Methods

-where $g(\cdot)$ is an appropriate link function, $\mathrm{t}_i \in \{0,1\}$ is the treatment indicator, and $X_i$ is a baseline covariate.
+where $g(\cdot)$ is an appropriate link function, $\mathrm{T}_i \in \{0,1\}$ is the treatment indicator, and $X_i$ is a baseline covariate.
 This formulation covers generalized linear models for continuous, binary, or count outcomes, as well as survival models such as the proportional hazards model, where $g(\mu_i)$ is the log-hazard.
-In a Bayesian framework the data are treated as fixed, so the model is not restricted to exponential family distributions; any likelihood paired with the linear predictor may be used.
+In a Bayesian framework the data are treated as fixed, so the model is not restricted to exponential family distributions; any likelihood paired with the linear predictor may be used. { We note that the historical study is not required to share the same model structure as the current trial; the proposed framework requires only that the historical study reports a summary measure that can be expressed as a known function of the current model parameters, as described in Section~\ref{s:npp}.
+The historical covariate distribution, captured through the biomarker prevalence, need not match that of the current trial and may be derived from the historical study's reported summary statistics.

+We focus throughout on a single binary biomarker $X_i \in \{0,1\}$.
+While designs that consider multiple biomarkers simultaneously exist---including basket trials and multi-marker subgroup identification approaches---such designs require substantially larger sample sizes to achieve adequate power across a higher-dimensional covariate space.
+The single-biomarker enrichment setting is therefore common in practice when sample sizes are limited \citep{simon2013adaptive, freidlin2013phase}, and serves as a natural and practically motivated starting point for the present framework. }